Stability Estimates for Some Parabolic Inverse Problems With the Final Overdetermination via a New Carleman Estimate: New Elements of This Paper and Known Results

-\item The case when the initial condition at $\left\{ t=0\right\} $ is known and the forward problem is the Cauchy problem for the parabolic equation \cite[Theorem 1.10.6]{BK}, \cite{ImYam2,Klib92,Ksurvey}, \cite[Theorem 3.3.1] {KT}, \cite[Theorem 3.4.2]{KL}.
+Third, this is the case when the initial condition at $\left\{ t=0\right\} $ is known and the forward problem is the Cauchy problem for the parabolic equation \cite{Klib92,Ksurvey}, \cite[Theorem 3.4.2]{KL}.
 The main fact, which is used in these works, is that the original CIP is connected with the CIP for the analogous hyperbolic equation via the above mentioned Reznickaya transform.
-Since this transform is one-to-one, then the uniqueness theorem for the original CIP for the parabolic equation follows from the uniqueness theorem for the corresponding CIP for that hyperbolic equation. \end{enumerate}
+Since this transform is one-to-one, then the uniqueness theorem for the original CIP for the parabolic equation follows from the uniqueness theorem for the corresponding CIP for that hyperbolic equation.
+On the other hand, since the inverse Reznickaya transform is a modified inverse Laplace transform and since the latter is very unstable, then valuable stability results for the parabolic case cannot be obtained this way.